Put more funds into gender equity

 Session moderator and Africa Women and Child Feature Service director Arthur Okwemba underlined the need to hold duty bearers to account in matters of gender equity and women’s empowerment.

-Strategic Note 2023-2026 has a galaxy of funders—including the United Nations Development Programme (UNDP), the European Union, the Foreign Commonwealth and Development Office and Japanese, Irish, German and Italian agencies working with UN Women Kenya to realise its goals.
+Strategic Note 2023-26 has a galaxy of funders, including the United Nations Development Programme (UNDP), the European Union, the Foreign Commonwealth and Development Office and Japanese, Irish, German and Italian agencies, working with UN Women Kenya to realise its goals.
 Top-most is enhancing women’s participation in leadership and decision-making.

 Ms Kweyu is a consulting editor. [email protected]